-Local Authorities and Chambers of Commerce run events covering procurement processes and offer previews of upcoming work.
-These events can be useful when you are new to the tendering process because they provide a better understanding of what the buyers are looking for and where they are going to publish their tenders.
+Local Authorities and Chambers of Commerce often run events covering procurement processes and offer previews of upcoming work.
+These can be particularly useful when you are new to the tendering process because they provide a better understanding of what buyers are looking for and where they are going to publish their tenders.

 This can be a great opportunity to make a memorable first impression too.
 Raising your visibility is valuable at this early stage because many councils operate an approved suppliers list, meaning that businesses on that list will often get first look at new contracts.

-Quite often your first few tender applications won’t win.
+Quite often, your first few tender applications won’t win.
 It could be something small like missing off a signature or it could just be that the competition was much stronger.
-Either way it’s important to bear in mind that a win ration of 1in 3 is often consider good – so don’t be disheartened if this is true for you too!
+Either way it’s important to bear in mind that a win ratio of 1 in 3 is often considered good – so don’t be disheartened if this is true for you too!